micktwomey/2016-techie-christmas-quiz/questions/round1.md

 ---

-# What science fiction writer wrote the three laws of robotics?

----

-# True or false?
-DNA is an abbreviation for ‘Deoxyribonucleic acid’.
+# What do the TV series Batman and Star Trek have in common in 2016?

 ---